66 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems unlikely that you would need to stop, as the trial focuses on language development and not on medication use.

-What data supports the effectiveness of the treatment Talk With Me Baby for infant language development?
+What prior data suggests that the Talk With Me Baby program is safe for infant language development?

-How does the Talk With Me Baby treatment differ from other treatments for infant language development?
+What evidence suggests that the Talk With Me Baby program is effective for improving infant language development?

 This trial is for families with children aged 2-6 months who may be at risk of language development issues.
 Caregivers must commit to attending at least four well-child checkups and recording their conversations with their infant before and after receiving the TWMB program.